D7039E-E7032E/Project-Report/README.md

 ### 3.1 System design
 <p>
 The project has two major components in its design, the Turtlebot and the Central station.
-As illustrated in figure 1 both the Turtlebot and the Central station holds their own internal components.
+As illustrated in figure 1 both the Turtlebot and the Central station holds its internal components.
 </p>

 System design